 - A workshop on baby carrying to help you choose a way of carrying that will work best for you and your baby.
 It will also help you to select a good baby-carrier or sling without falling in the traps of big brands who are not always respectful of you baby's comfort and well-being.

-- A workshop on baby massage to learn how to massage your baby depending on his needs and to also share a sweet and loving moment.
+- A workshop on baby massage to learn how to massage your baby depending on their needs and to also share a sweet and loving moment.

 Courses / Trainings

-I help parents, education and medical professionals learn about psychomotor development and care of psychomotor disorders.
+I help parents, education and medical professionals learn about motor development and care of psychomotor disorders.

-Examples: writing development, freedom of movement, psychomotor awakening, autism approach and mediations.
+Examples: writing development, freedom of movement, motor development, autism approach and mediations.